SQL > Advanced SQL >

 [SQL Statement 2];

-and we want to find out all the dates where there are both store sales and internet sales.
-To do so, we use the following SQL statement:
+To find out all the dates where there are both store sales and internet sales, we use the following SQL statement:

 SELECT Txn_Date FROM Store_Information